 - Vocational Rehabilitation documentation

-- Student with significant limitations in both intellectual functioning and adaptive behavior
+- Student with significant support needs in both intellectual functioning and adaptive behavior

 - Aged 18-25 years old

 - Demonstrate skills in navigating community and school environments with a willingness to learn new modes of transportation

 - Demonstrated level of unsupervised independence (2-4 hours) using appropriate supports with potential to increase independence over time